 The features they differ in are the following:

-Garmin Forerunner 55 vs. 45/45S
+Forerunner 55 vs. 45/45S

-The Forerunner 45 and 45S are the predecessors to the Forerunner 55 and offer similar features, such as GPS tracking, heart rate monitoring, and workout modes.
+The Forerunner 45 and 45S are the predecessors to the Forerunner 55 and offer similar features, such as GPS tracking, heart rate monitor, and workout modes.
 However, on top of that, the Forerunner 55 provides:

-- x2 longer battery life
+- x2 times improved battery life

 - x2 internal memory

-Garmin Forerunner 55 vs. 245/245 Music
+Forerunner 55 vs. 245/245 Music

 The two advantages the Forerunner 55 has over the FR 245 are: